nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 We are building all the plans and stuff with Trello.
 I have a lot of fun coding with Gdscript, playing with Godot and implementing game design.
 [Claude.ai](https://claude.ai) has been a big help.

-Recently, I've learned about shaders, and it's so cool to be able to utilize the GPU to process each pixel according to your needs.

 Pink Dawn is teaching herself Python with help from Claude and me.
-She’s learning really fast and seems to enjoy programming.
+She’s now making small games like snake or the game of life to test her newly acquired skills.
 She’ll be able to help me with coding in no time.

-Jane is learning to draw pixel art, create character animations with Krita and Aseprite, and design other assets and architectural elements.
-She recently sketched some characters for the game.
-I'll be helping her next month once our drawing equipment is set up.
+Jane is learning to draw pixel and to create character animations with Krita and Aseprite, and design other assets and architectural elements.

+We recently had a 2-3 week rest.
+Now, I'm working on the game's story, which is equivalent to writing a new book.
+We are drawing assets and characters for the first chapter of the game.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.

-We are enjoying the process so much, and it's been a pleasure doing things together.
+We are enjoying the process, and it's been a pleasure doing things together.
 Even the potential financial return doesn't seem to really matter at this point, though we are pretty sure it will be a success when the game will be out.
 Our aim is to make the best RPG [game](/game), which is also the best philosophical book, meaning it has to be beautiful, engaging and educational.
 And this kind of education is not based on discipline, meaning people are not made to conform.

 Anyway, we are sharpening every little detail by the day.